-NAPLES MARKET UPDATE
+NAPLES REAL ESTATE MARKET UPDATE

-This information comes directly from the Naples Area Board of Realtors as the Official Data for our market.
+The below market information comes directly from the Naples Area Board of Realtors as the Official Data for our market.

 The Naples Area Board of REALTORS® (NABOR®) is an established organization (Chartered in 1949) whose members have a positive and progressive impact on the Naples Community.
 NABOR® is a local board of REALTORS® and real estate professionals with a legacy of nearly 60 years serving 6,000 plus members.
 NABOR® is a member of the Florida Realtors and the National Association of REALTORS®, which is the largest association in the United States with more than 1.3 million members and over 1,400 local board of REALTORS® nationwide.
 NABOR® is structured to provide programs and services to its membership through various committees and the NABOR® Board of Directors, all of whose members are non-paid volunteers.